neuroelf/isicarchive/README.md

 ### Logging into the ISIC Archive
-For instance, some annotations created by study participants, or retrieving certain images that are not marked for public access requireds that you are logged into the archive/API.
+For instance, some annotations created by study participants, or retrieving certain images that are not marked for public access requires that you are logged into the archive/API.
 This can be achieved by instantiating the
 ```IsicApi``` object with a valid username (and password):